methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-09-06-hey-i-can-devops-my-network-too-intro.md

     - Ansible
   redirect_from:
     - /hey-i-can-devops-my-network-too-intro
+excerpt: "This will be the introduction to a multi-post series on some different methodologies that you too can use everyday either to learn, test or develop..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 This will be the introduction to a multi-post series on some different methodologies that you too can use everyday either to learn, test or